Chocolate Chip Cookie (1 Medium (Approx 2 Inches Dia))

 How to consume Chocolate chip cookie without glucose spikes

-Consume your chocolate chip cookie with a source of protein or healthy fats like a handful of nuts, a piece of cheese, or a spoonful of peanut butter.
-This can help slow down the absorption of sugar into your bloodstream.
+Consume a source of protein like a handful of nuts, a hard-boiled egg, or a small piece of cheese when eating a cookie.
+Protein can help slow the absorption of sugar into your bloodstream.

 Add Fiber